caggursoy/LearnMem2023/README.md

 # LearnMem 2023 Posters Supplementary Webpage
-This is the repo for Çağatay Gürsoy's LearnMem2023 posters' supplemantary webpage.
+This is the repo for Çağatay Gürsoy's LearnMem2023 posters' supplementary webpage.

 It is forked from Eliahu Horwitz's [template](https://github.com/eliahuhorwitz/Academic-project-page-template).